dotnet/docfx/docs/designs/loc.md

 ## Description

 DocFX build supports localization contents, there are a few features need to be supported for localization contents:
+  - Partial contents:
-  - Partial contents: the localization contents are often a part of source content.
+    - The localization contents are often a part of source content.
+    - There maybe extra localization content which doesn't exist in source repo.
   - Localization contents are not required to be stored in the same repo of source content, they can be anywhere.
-  - Localization publishing may have a few specific requirements which are different with source publishing, they need overwrite the source configuration
+  - Localization publishing may have a few specific requirements which are different with source publishing:
+    - Most of the localization configuration would be same with source configuration, a few are different, set based on scenarios, so we don't know the exact set of different configurations.
+    - They may applies different configuration per branches.
 ## Design

 - Treats localization content as the replacing content of source, they are not independent repo for publishing but only stores the corresponding loc content.
 - Localization publishing mixes the loc content and source content, loc content has higher priority to replace the source content.
-- Localization publishing uses source configuration and localization overwrite configuration
+- Localization publishing uses source configuration and localization **overwrite** configuration

 ## Workflow